-The program will begin accepting applications on November 9, 2018 using the DCED Electronic Single Application (ESA) system.
+The program will begin accepting applications on January 24, 2020 using the DCED Electronic Single Application (ESA) system.
 All applications must be received by 4:00 p.m.
-February 8, 2019.
+March 24, 2020.
 Provided along with the attached application is detailed guidance to help develop project proposals.
 I encourage you to read through the entire package carefully to ensure your application is successful.

-I look forward to funding Alternative Fuel Infrastructure projects within Pennsylvania's FAST Act Corridor as these projects are important to Pennsylvania's environmental and economic future.
-For more information, please contact DEP's Energy Programs Office at 717.783.8411 or our Grants Center at 717.705.5400.
+I look forward to funding Alternative Fuel Infrastructure project within Pennsylvania's FAST Act Corridor as these projects are important to Pennsylvania's environmental and economic future.
+For more information, please contact DEP's Energy Programs Office at 717.783.8411 or Grants Center at 717.705.5400.